tengtedliu/tengtedliu.github.io/docs/index.md

 ## About Me

-Learn more about my work at my [personal website](https://tengtedliu.com/)
+Learn more about my work at my personal website [tengtedliu.com](https://tengtedliu.com/)

 Data scientist and economist with 6 years of statistical analysis experience and expertise in geospatial, financial, and household data.
 I am passionate about using data insights to help understand and address pressing economic issues such as climate change.
 An integrator with technical depth, I have the ability to communicate and collaborate across multiple disciplines, and to inform a diverse set of stakeholders in their decision-making.